kanchan2803/testing/README.md

 # Text Detection from Images using OpenCV, Tesseract, and Streamlit

-This repository contains code for a simple application to detect text from images using Python libraries OpenCV, Tesseract, and Streamlit.
+This repository contains code for a simple application to detect text from images using Python libraries OpenCV for image processing, Tesseract for Optical Character Recognition (OCR), and Streamlit for creating a user-friendly web application.
 The application allows users to upload images or capture them via camera input and extracts text present in the images.

+## Features:

+- Text extraction from uploaded images (JPG, PNG, JPEG)
+- Camera input for real-time text capture
+- Image preprocessing for improved OCR accuracy (grayscale ->conversion, Gaussian blurring, thresholding)
+- Text bounding box visualization
+- Extracted text displayed in a code block

 ## Requirements
 - Python 3.x